dshawul/Scorpio/INSTALL.md

 based on your CPU and GPU.
 If you have powerful CPU delay=0 with fewer threads may give better performance than delay=1 with more threads.
 If your CPU can't handle the many threads that Scorpio launches, you are better of with delay=1

+## NNUE installation
+If you want to use Scorpio as a NNUE engine, you have to edit scorpio.ini manually after installing it as a NN engines as described above.
+Scorpio comes with the dh-0.2.bin, as Stockfish style net, by default.
+So to use NNUE, we need to turn off NN usage and turn on NNUE usage

+      mt         4      # If you have a 4 threads machine. use_nn     0      # Turn off NN
+      use_nnue   1      # Turn on NNUE
+      nnue_type  0      # This is default
+      nnue_scale 256    # dh-0.2 bin needs larger scaling than other SF style nets that need 128